tomvannuenen/corporeal/README.md

 <h2> Requirements </h2>

-Check requirements.txt.
-Use your favorite package installer.
-Pip-users may run getRequirements (.sh) from terminal to get pip to install them for them.
+Corporeal uses a few well-known Python packages.
+Check requirements.txt and use your favorite package manager.
+Pip-users (https://pypi.python.org/pypi/pip) may run getRequirements (.sh) from terminal to get pip to install the packages.

 <h2> Usage </h2>

 Navigate to the folder Corporeal is installed in in terminal, and enter `python corporeal.py`.
 For those who don't like command-line manoeuvring: just click the executable (.sh).

 CORPOREAL expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
 User must enter folder starting from current.